Lemon almond bars inspired from Galicia, Spain (gluten-free)

 Here is a recipe that originates from Galicia, Spain, a lovely balance of lemon tanginess and chewy almond texture, the tarta de Santiago.
 Sometimes you find this type of torte as you hike the Saint James of Compostela relic route, flavored sometimes with orange or cinnamon, powdered sugar on top with the imprint of a cross or seashell, or simply with lemon rind or slivers of almonds.
 I've stuck to lemon and almond, a truly delicious combination.

-This little wonder is dense and moist yet light, sweet yet tangy.
+This little wonder is dense, moist yet light, sweet yet tangy.
 And gluten-free for those who would prefer.
 Everything to tempt every family member around here...
-Also, they travel well, I packed some on my first trip abroad in over year of pandemic shutdown to...
-Spain.
-They were delicious and surreal while flying in a plane, and flying, btw, what a truly original concept...!
+Also, they travel well, I packed some on my first trip abroad in over year to... incidentally, Spain.
+They were delicious and surreal while flying in a plane to where they originated !

 Crust